ortaieb/gos-processors-maven-archetype/README.md

 # Introduction
-The `gos-processors-maven-archetype` maven template will allow a structured project template for geppetto processors.
+The `gos-processors-maven-archetype` maven template will allow a structured project template for GOS processors.

 ## Using archtype
 ```bash